Cloud Cost Management FAQ

 Aggregated reporting for leadership

-Provider-specific optimization recommendations
+Provider-specific optimisation recommendations

 What is cost allocation and why is it important?

-Why cost allocation matters:
+Why it matters:

-Enables accountability—teams can only manage costs they can see
+Enables accountability — teams can only manage costs they can see

-Supports chargeback/showback to business units
+Supports chargeback and showback to business units

-Identifies which applications or projects drive spending
+Identifies which applications or projects drive spend

-Informs decisions about where to invest optimization effort
+Informs where to invest optimisation effort

-Account/subscription structure: Separate accounts per team or project
+Account / subscription structure — separate accounts per team or project

-Common allocation dimensions:
+Common dimensions:

-Cost center (finance hierarchy)
+Cost centre (finance hierarchy)

 Team or department